 - often the result of vitamin D deficiency.
 Rickets affects children

 while their bones are still growing.
 It is characterized by soft and

-deformed bones, and is the result of a impaired incorporation of calcium
+deformed bones and is the result of an impaired incorporation of calcium

 and phosphate into the skeleton.